syncfusion-content/flutter-docs/Flutter/datagrid/footer-view.md

 ## Show footer row always

-The footer can be displayed at bottom of the last data row.
-If you want to show the footer view always on the view bottom, you can simply set the `SfDataGrid.frozenFooterRowsCount` property to 1.
+By default, the additional row can be displayed below to the last row.
+If you want to show the additional row always on the view bottom, you can simply set the `SfDataGrid.frozenFooterRowsCount` property to 1.

 {% tabs %}
 {% highlight Dart %}